-The Free and Hanseatic City of Hamburg has been Germany's second-largest city since Vienna no longer belongs to Germany (i. e.
-1866).
-This position was cemented when Hamburg (north of the Elbe river, built around the Alster river), Altona (west of Hamburg), Wandsbek (east of Hamburg) and Harburg (south of the Elbe river and Hamburg) were united by the Groß-Hamburg-Gesetz (Greater Hamburg Law) of 1938.
+The Free and Hanseatic City of Hamburg has been Germany's second-largest city ever since Vienna stopped belonging to Germany (i. e.
+1866).note This position was cemented when Hamburg (north of the Elbe river, built around the Alster river), Altona (west of Hamburg), Wandsbek (east of Hamburg) and Harburg (south of the Elbe river and Hamburg) were united by the Groß-Hamburg-Gesetz (Greater Hamburg Law) of 1938.
 Hamburg also is the second largest city in Europe (behind St. Petersburg) that is not a national capital.
 Although it is technically not a coastal city and a good 60 miles away from the North Sea, it has a quite maritime flair, also due to being a traditional Merchant City and former part of the Hanseatic League, and Europe's second-largest seaport because big sea-faring ships can sail up the Elbe river.
 In the time of All the Little Germanies it was a sovereign state, and it continues that independent streaks as one of the Federal States of Germany all by itself.

 As Hamburg is proud of its status as an old Free City and thus one of the two oldest republics in modern Germany (along with rival sister Bremen), it uses special historic names for the parts of its government.
 The executive is called "Senat" after the old city council (German: Rat, Latin: Senatus) and is headed by the "Erste Bürgermeister" (first burgomaster or first mayor).
 A Hamburg "Senator" is the equivalent of a minister in other German states.
 The state parliament is called the "Bürgerschaft" (citizenry) after the citizens' assembly of the pre-1860 political system.
 As a traditional merchant city Hamburg has a bit of a image of being prosaic and hostile to culture, but it actually has a rich cultural history.
 Part of the reason for Hamburg's negative image is that Hamburgers have always been unsentimental about old buildings and rarely hesitated to tear down entire neighborhoods if they felt it was necessary e. g. to make room to expand the harbour.
 Despite this image, Hamburg generally is considered one of Germany's most beautiful cities.